Commercial Kitchen Ventilation

 The ventilation system is an integrated system that is designed to capture, contain and exhaust products of the cooking process.
 Please reference Indiana Mechanical Code.

-Exhaust Air Appliance exhaust air is the starting point in restaurant kitchen ventilation design.
+Appliance exhaust air is the starting point in restaurant kitchen ventilation design.
 Exhaust air is the air that is contaminated by smoke and grease-laden vapor (aerosols) created by the cooking source.
 This air must be removed from the building in a manner that complies with state and local codes and ordinances.

 Capture and Containment Of Vapors & Heat